t0mzSK/winbox-credentials/README.md

 # Solution
 There isn't any solution to people who have a tons of WinBox sessions stored, or it's not comfortable for them to manually type their password.
 I believe only possible solution is to uncheck "Keep Password" (which still leaks the host and login) in the right corner in WinBox app.

+# Warning
+This script is for your own and legal use only.
+Hacking without permission is illegal and I am not responsible for any illegal use.

 # Usage
 ```python
 python winbox_stealer.py